NBISweden/teaching_literature_club/docs/events/20251030/README.md

 ???- question "My answer"

-    ?
+    2

 - Q: How would you praise the paper?

 ???- question "My answer"

-    ?
+    I am happy the author seems to care about minorities and tries to recommend an evidence-based approach.

 - Q: How would you criticise the paper?

 ???- question "My answer"

-    I am sorry for all people that care about DEI that misleading papers such as `[Hazari et al., 2013]` (`[42]` in this paper) exist.
-It makes people researching DEI look needlessly stupid.
+    I am sorry for all people that care about DEI that misleading papers such as this one exist.
-    The author is mislead by that paper herself.
+    It makes people honestly researching DEI look needlessly stupid.
+    I feel the same of two out of two papers I've taken a closer look at, which are `[Hazari et al., 2013]` (`[42]` in this paper) and `[Stout et al., 2013]` (`[44]` in this paper).

 - Q: How would you summarize the paper in one line?

 ???- question "My answer"

-    ?
+    DEI research is a fraud

 - Q: Should we do what is in the paper?

 ???- question "My answer"

-    ?
+    Absolutely not

 - Q: How does this paper make us a better teacher?

 ???- question "My answer"

-    - It shows me again that we should never trust a paper at face value
+    It shows me again that we should never trust a paper at face value

 ## My questions